 Why this number “108,081” hasn’t trumpeted from the pages of newspapers, television screens and billboards around the country is mystifying.
 The number is disturbing and sends a strong message for all Australians to be concerned.
 Here’s why…

-According to the Australian Bureau of Statistics, for 2017 alone, the total years of life lost arising from intentional self-harm amounted to 108,081 YEARS!
+According to the Australian Bureau of Statistics, for 2017 alone, the total years of prematurely lost life arising from intentional self-harm amounted to 108,081 YEARS!

 Let’s stop right here.
-Take a moment and let the number 108,081 sink in.
+Take a moment.
+Let the number 108,081 sink in.

 Australian Bureau of Statistics.
 Causes of Death, Australia, 2017.
 Catalogue number 3303.0.
 26 September 2018.
 Retrieved (14 October 2019) from https://www.abs.gov.au/ausstats/[email protected]/Lookup/by%20Subject/3303.0~2017~Main%20Features~Intentional%20self-harm,%20key%20characteristics~3